-Lydia raises another $86 million to build European financial super app – TechCrunch
+Lydia raises another $86 million to build a European financial super app – TechCrunch

 “You know that P2P is successful when they leave money in their account because they’re going to come back,” he said.

 Back in 2014, when I first covered Lydia, I called it the Venmo for France — they had only raised €600,000 back then.
 It seems like Jhawar agrees with that take.
-Since then, Lydia has grown quite a lot and has expanded beyond peer-to-peer payments in various different ways.
+Since then, Lydia has grown quite a lot and has expanded beyond peer-to-peer payments in various ways.

 With Lydia, you can send money to another user in just a few seconds.
 You don’t have to enter an account number in your banking app — as long as you know their phone number, they’ll receive your payment.